MicrosoftDocs/cross-device/project-rome-docs/Android/how-to-guides/getting-started-rome-android.md

 If you do not already have an MSA, Register for one on [account.microsoft.com](https://account.microsoft.com/account).

 The Project Rome SDK requires an OAuth 2.0 access token to register with the platform.
 An OAuth 2.0 access token can be obtained using the developer's preferred method.
 In an attempt to help developers onboard with the platform more easily, we have provided an authentication provider as part of the
 Android and iOS samples.
-The [sample authentication provider](TBDGH) can be used to obtain the OAuth 2.0 access token and refresh token for your app.
+The [sample authentication provider](https://github.com/Microsoft/project-rome/tree/master/Android/samples/account-provider-sample) can be used to obtain the OAuth 2.0 access token and refresh token for your app.

----

 Next, you must register your app with Microsoft by following the cross platform instructions on the [Application Registration Portal](https://apps.dev.microsoft.com/) (if you do not have a Microsoft developer account created, you must do this first).
 You should receive a client ID string for your app - save this for later.
 This will allow your app to access Microsoft's Connected Devices Platform resources.